RICK WILSON AND HELEN EAST

 solid ground on which people can walk fearlessly.

-Rick was Visiting Artist at 2 psychiatric wards at the Redwood Centre, Shropshire 2013 in a 3 month drumming and rhythm project.
+Rick was Visiting Artist at 2 psychiatric wards at the Redwoods Centre, Shropshire 2013 in a 3 month drumming and rhythm project.
+Since this time, he has become a regular, weekly, artist there, working on 3 wards.

 (Joyce - Somerset Story Project)